-- 1) Interference/diffraction limits the spatial resolution of any imaging device--the wave nature of light can smear out spatial measurements, which ultimately affects how fine a spatial detail the human eye can discern; - 2) Statistical independence of photon emission and absorption limits the reliability of detection and discrimination of light intensity, which places theoretical limits on how a small a brightness difference the human eye can reliably distinguish.
+1) Interference/diffraction limits the spatial resolution of any imaging device--the wave nature of light can smear out spatial measurements, which ultimately affects how fine a spatial detail the human eye can discern;

+2) Statistical independence of photon emission and absorption limits the reliability of detection and discrimination of light intensity, which places theoretical limits on how a small a brightness difference the human eye can reliably distinguish.

-The first limit will provide us with a springboard for developing linear systems analysis of vision.
-Later, we'll return to the consequences of interference for human spatial resolution.
-The second limitation provides us with a springboard for developing signal detection theory.
-In this lecture, we study the second limitation.
+The first limit will provide us with a springboard for learning linear systems analysis of vision--a basic tool to understand how the system processes high-dimensional patterns like images.
+The second limitation provides us with a springboard for developing signal detection theory and its elaborations, which are important tools for understanding how neural systems manage uncertainty.
+We begin here with the second limitation.

-Within several of decades of the establishment of the quantum basis of light (the quanta being photons) in the first decade of the 20th century, and the subsequent development of quantum mechanics in the 1920s, by the 1940s it was natural to ask:
+Within several of decades of the firm establishment of the quantum basis of light (the quanta being photons) in the first decade of the 20th century, and the subsequent development of quantum mechanics in the 1920s, by the 1940s it was natural to ask: